Testing ER = EPR with Hydrogen

 Similarly, the effect on the hyperfine structure is also twice as strong as for the case of non-traversable ER = EPR wormholes.
 On the other hand, the total charge in this case remains zero, so entangled hydrogen atoms remain neutral with traversable wormholes (as opposed to the non-traversable case which gave the strong constraint of $\alpha \gtrsim 10^9$).

-\textbf{\textit{Acknowledgments}}---The authors would like to thank Marios Christodoulou, Viqar Husain, Abdullah Irfan, Mohsin Raza, and Anton Zasedatelev for helpful discussions.
+\textbf{\textit{Acknowledgments}}---The authors would like to thank Marios Christodoulou, Abdullah Irfan, Mohsin Raza, Anton Zasedatelev, and especially Viqar Husain for helpful discussions.
 This work was supported in part by the Natural Sciences and Engineering Research Council (NSERC) of Canada.